13 Awesome Corporate Gift Bag Ideas

 Gift bags are a great opportunity to show off your company’s values and give your guests or employees something to take home and talk about.
 While gifts might seem obligatory at holiday parties, product launches, and other corporate events, they don’t have to be forgettable.

 If your event is a multi-day affair, such as a retreat or conference, consider giving out your gift bags when your guests arrive, so they can make use of the items during the event.
 Also, keep your logos subtle — while your guests and employees may be happy to represent your company, no one wants to feel like a walking advertisement.
-Let’s steer clear of the most cliche swag items.
-That said, take a look at these 13 fantastic corporate gift bag ideas.
+(Let’s also steer clear of the most cliché swag items.)
+That said, take a look at these 13 fantastic corporate gift bag ideas to wow your guests and generate buzz about your company.

 1. An unconventional bag